 Improve self-awareness to become an effective leader

 While self-awareness has become an increasingly important part of leadership, the changing world of work now makes it critical to individual and company success.
+Organizations rely on authentic transformational leadership for success.
 Understanding yourself and being open and empathetic is crucial to getting the best out of your hybrid teams.
-Collecting 360-degree feedback provides the best way to get deeper and richer insights into your skills, helping build self-awareness and then delivering all the benefits it brings.
+Collecting 360 degree feedback provides the best way to get deeper and richer insights into your skills, helping build self-awareness and then delivering all the benefits it brings.
+It is crucial to unlocking the effectiveness of transformational leadership.

 In our next blog on leadership, we’ll explain how you can turn your 360 feedback into tangible goals and actions to become a better leader.